How to Avoid “Traffic Cop” Parenting

 Identify a Trigger for Your Child to Work the Plan

 Often children need a plan or a structure and a trigger that indicates that it’s time to work the plan.
 Does that plan have to be the parent or does Mom or Dad have to be the trigger?
 No, but it means parenting differently.
 We can’t just walk away.
-We have to set up the system and then coach children to be successful to implement it.
+We have to set up the system using training vs correction and then we coach children to be successful to implement it.

 Don’t be too quick to solve a problem or make a decision for your kids.
 When possible, involve them in the process, not just in the final product.
 Much of the day-to-day problem solving and decision-making in family life can demonstrate cooperation and teamwork as parents and children work together.
 Cooperative decision-making teaches children valuable skills of negotiation, compromise, communication, and creating alternatives.